Zucchini Noodles

-There’s plenty of silly names for them: zoodles, zusketti, zuttuccine.
+There's plenty of silly names for zucchini noodles: zoodles, zusketti, zuttuccine.

 Strangely, we call zucchini “zukes” (and and cucumbers “cukes”) around this house.
 Because the original is just too long to say right?